 On January 23, 2014, the Company entered into a three year consulting agreement with Chris McGuigan, Ph.D. for scientific and technical advisory services.
-Dr. McGuigan was a director of the company and was instrumental in the early development of the FV-100 drug candidate.
+Dr. McGuigan was a director of the company and was instrumental in the early development of the VALNIVUDINE drug candidate.
 His total compensation under the agreement is a grant of 250,000 common stock options, at an exercise price of \$0.37 per share, vesting over three years.
 Upon his death in March 2016, this consulting agreement was terminated.
 The Company's Board of Directors authorized the immediate vesting of his unvested stock options outstanding under this consulting agreement and extended the exercise term from 90 days to four years.
-The modification to this consulting agreement resulted in an expense of \$49,534 recorded in Research & Development expense.
+The modification to this consulting agreement resulted in an expense of \$49,534 recorded in Research & Development expense during the year ended June 30, 2016.